DLP Specification

 This section specifies why the architecture is AI-native and what the derivation requires.
 It does NOT specify: the primitives themselves (§4), the invariants that constrain them (§5), the implementation mechanisms (§26+), or the specific semantic ontology (separate artifact).
 The derivation chain is mathematical; applications are architectural.
 The readiness boundary is a scope declaration; it does not disqualify organizations.

 Locked.
-Derivation chain from Conant-Ashby, Ashby, Beer, LeCun, and Chlon.
+Derivation chain from Conant-Ashby, Ashby, the Viable System Model, LeCun, and Chlon.
 Five necessary properties.
 Three trust architecture stages.
 One world model, multiple views.
 Four contributions over existing approaches.
 Standards subsumption through world model framing.
 Readiness boundary specifies scope, not qualification.

 SDK implementations MUST maintain a single, semantically structured organizational state accessible to all stakeholder views.
 SDK implementations MUST implement the five properties (Ontology-First, Event-Driven, Decision-Centric, Learning-Capable, Human-Governed).
 SDK implementations MUST enforce the trust architecture invariant: AI cannot modify authoritative organizational records.